devcontainers/devcontainers.github.io/_implementors/reference.md

 ### <a href="#domainnames" name="domainnames" class="anchor"> Domain Names </a>

-If you are behind a firewall that needs to allow specific domains used by the dev container CLI, here's the list of hostnames you should allow communication to go through:
+If you are behind a firewall that needs to allow specific domains used by the Dev Container CLI, here's the list of hostnames you should allow communication to go through:

 * `containers.dev` - The [homepage](https://containers.dev/) for everything about dev containers.
 It includes all official and community-supported [Features](https://containers.dev/features) and [Templates](https://containers.dev/templates).
 * `ghcr.io`, `*.azurecr.io`, `mcr.microsoft.com` - [OCI registries](https://containers.dev/implementors/features-distribution/#oci-registry) like [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), [Azure Container Registry](azure.microsoft.com/en-us/products/container-registry), and [Microsoft Container Registry](https://mcr.microsoft.com/en-us/catalog?search=dev%20container) serves as the primary distribution mechanism for dev container resources.